corey142005/Trying/README.md

 [name]252016

 # TERMS
 I am not dumb, if I am to do anything with anyone right now, it is on contract.
+No exceptions.
+I am re-starting my business and not willing to tolerate thsi treatment in America because you don't know what a lie does to someone.